pran-7-5/eco_style/README.md

 To avoid skin diseases one should take bath at least twice a day.

 Eye power loss - the inactiveness of the eye lens, so takeoff your glasses then for 5 minutes every day you have to look and focus at the sun while the sun is red, sunrise and sunset, or moon...not when the sun is white or you will get blind...
 These are the farthest objects.
 Well watching stars won't help because they are just too far and considered point objects.
-And washing eyes and face with cold water at least 5 times a day or eyes will get damaged.
+And washing eyes and face with cold water at least 5 times a day starting from waking up in the morning or eyes will get damaged.

 Banning of gym equipments, too much equipments(creating pollution due to excess metal use)(well only the few pursuing sports professionals have to use wooden weights, use brick weights)(unhygienic-lot of people using the same) (weight lifting can cause permanent tissue damage in long run), first Stretching + then Running + yoga + martial arts + relaxation...is enough and very safe.